-- Dried in accordance with section "B. Moisture content"; - Intact; however, slight superficial damage is not considered as a defect {Individual standards may provide that the produce need not be intact, depending on the nature of the produce and its intended presentation.}; - Sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded; - Clean; practically free of any visible foreign matter{provisions may be made for the use of flour, sugar, salt or other permitted substances according to the nature of the product}; - Sufficiently developed; no shrunken or shrivelled kernels which are extremely flat and wrinkled, or with desiccated, dried out or tough portions affecting more than ... per cent of the kernel; - Free from blemishes, areas of discolouration or spread stains in pronounced contrast with the rest of the kernel affecting in aggregate more than ... per cent of the surface of the kernel; - Well-formed: - Free from live insects or mites whatever their stage of development; - Free from damage caused by pests, including the presence of dead insects and mites, their debris or excreta; - Free from mould filaments visible to the naked eye; - Free from rancidity; - Free of abnormal external moisture; - Free of foreign smell and/or taste.
+- dried in accordance with section "B. Moisture content" - intact; however, slight superficial damage is not considered as a defect {Individual standards may provide that the produce need not be intact, depending on the nature of the produce and its intended presentation.} - sound; produce affected by rotting or deterioration such as to make it unfit for consumption is excluded - clean, practically free of any visible foreign matter{provisions may be made for the use of flour, sugar, salt or other permitted substances according to the nature of the product}, - sufficiently developed; shrunken or shrivelled kernels which are extremely flat and wrinkled, or with desiccated, dried out or tough portions affecting more than ... per cent of the kernel - free from blemishes, areas of discoloration or spread stains in pronounced contrast with the rest of the kernel affecting in aggregate more than ... per cent of the surface of the kernel - well formed - free from liveinsects or mites whatever their stage of development - free from damage caused by pests, including the presence of dead insects and mites, their debris or excreta - free from mould filaments visible to the naked eye - free from rancidity - free of abnormal external moisture - free of foreign smell and/or taste.